abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 ### 09-06-08

-By reflecting on the theme of kindness and establishing the quality of *mettā,*we gain insight into how mettā is developed.
-One of the not so obvious places where we create qualities of unkindness is in the way that we relate to our own attitudes, opinions, and pet projects through self-identification. *My responsibility, my job, my role*.
-Many of these aspects of our lives slip into existence and claim a substantial reality without our noticing. *Of course this is what I am.
+By reflecting on the theme of kindness and establishing the quality of *mettā*, we gain insight into how mettā is developed.
+One of the not so obvious places where we create qualities of unkindness is in the way that we relate to our own attitudes, opinions, and pet projects through self-identification. *My responsibility, my job, my role.* Many of these aspects of our lives slip into existence and claim a substantial reality without our noticing. *Of course this is what I am.
 This is my job.
 I'm the water monk; I'm the co-abbot; I'm the head cook; I'm the driver.